Home Specific Pain AreasKnee PainStages of Osteoarthritis: Symptoms, Diagnosis & Treatment Options

 Exercise truly can help manage arthritic pain.
 You may find this article beneficial as it discusses how exercise can help with arthritic pain.

-• Listen to your body and adjust your activities as necessary.
+• Listen to your body and then adjust your activities as necessary, especially if you’re managing stage 4 osteoarthritis.

 • Stick with gentle exercises that strengthen the muscles around your knees.